About This Page

 - The Thunderbolt Option Card cannot be used by connecting it to a Mini DisplayPort connector.
 Although Thunderbolt and Mini DisplayPort devices have the same physical connector, the underlying communication protocol used by these devices is different.

 - The type of device port can be determined by the icon next to the port.
-Thunderbolt ports have a "lightning bolt" icon, while Mini DisplayPort ports have a "display" icon.
-The difference between these ports and icons is shown in the illustration below.
+Thunderbolt ports have a "lightning bolt" icon, while Mini DisplayPort ports have a "display" icon, as illustrated below.

 Apollo behavior with the Thunderbolt Option Card